Offshore Energy Thematic Methods

 Scenario description

-The accounting area is a coastal State's Exclusive Economic Zone containing one mature offshore oil field and one operational offshore wind farm.
+The accounting area is a coastal State's EEZ containing one mature offshore oil field and one operational offshore wind farm.
 The accounting period is calendar year 2025.

 Offshore oil field parameters: